Conduct Records and Transcripts

 Requesting Disciplinary Records

-A outside agency may request a copy of a students disciplinary record by sending there Authorization for Release form.
-Please submit the Authorization form to the Center for Student Rights and Responsibilities at firstname.lastname@example.org, faxed to (907) 474-7900, or mail to:
+An outside agency may request a copy of a students disciplinary record by sending their Authorization for Release form.
+Please submit the Authorization form to the Center for Student Rights and Responsibilities at email@example.com, faxed to (907) 474-7900, or mail to:

-Processing time for all disciplinary records is 48 business hours from the day we receive the request.
+Processing time for agencies to receive a copy of all disciplinary records is 2 business days from the day we receive the request.
 There are NO exceptions that will be made to this policy.